Am I a Good Candidate for Liposuction?

 If surgeons perform liposuction often combining it with BodyTite radiofrequency skin tightening and especially if they also perform some fat grafting to fill in skin depressions, they can achieve a net improvement in the appearance of skin in the treatment area.

 Hopefully, this review has helped you to determine if liposuction might be a good procedure for you.
-We encourage you to have a consultation with a board-certified plastic surgeon, specialized in body contouring to help you decide on the best procedures to help you achieve your aesthetic goals.
+We encourage you to have a consultation with a board-certified plastic surgeon, specializing in body contouring to help you decide on the best procedures to help you achieve your aesthetic goals.